 - Amber teething necklaces are not recommended because they are also a choking hazard (Memarpour et al, 2015; Soudek, 2017).

 - We’ve heard mums and dads recommend frozen bread, frozen peas in a mesh chewer or cloth, and frozen bananas.
-However, the NHS advises to never put a teething toy in the freezer as it could damage baby’s gums (NHS 2016a).
+However, the NHS advises to never put a teething toy in the freezer as anything frozen could damage baby’s gums (NHS, 2022).
 With this in mind also be cautious with frozen foods.

 Teething gel and other treatments